Pietrob5/Password-Manager/README.md

 ### Data Security

-- Ensures that passwords are securely encrypted and only accessible with the correct master password.
+- Ensures that passwords and credit card details are securely encrypted and only accessible with the correct master password.

 ### Graphical User Interface (GUI)